 February 25, 2020

 In open areas with sufficient soils, native grasses are the foundation of healthy vegetation.
 In addition to providing valuable forage and cover for livestock and wildlife, grasses cover the ground surface and enhance infiltration of water into the soil while improving the health of your soil.
 For these reasons, grasses are very effective at limiting erosion and runoff and increasing the water-holding capacity of your land.
-This means more water where you want it, when you want it!

 Timing is one of the most critical factors in any seeding project.
 In the past, it was commonly recommended that seeding occur in the spring.
 However, due to shifting climate patterns and longer, drier summers, many range specialists now recommend planting between January and March, or between mid-August and early-September with the latter being more commonly recommended for the planting of forbs and wildflowers.

 Before you Seed

 Before investing in seed, first consider whether it is truly necessary or wise.
 In the area where you are proposing to seed, was brush recently removed, and are healthy stands of native grasses nearby?
 If so, the existing seed bank may be as good or better than any seed you could purchase.
 Has the area always been barren, for instance with thin rocky (i.e., caliche) soils and grasses spaced far apart?
-Soil organic matter, water-holding capacity, or porosity (drainage) may be critical limiting factors, rather than seed.
+Soil organic matter, water-holding capacity, or drainage may be critical limiting factors, rather than seed.
 If so, it may be that the limitations of those soils or that area just need to be accepted, or that (brace yourself) allowing cedar to grow there may be the most effective method for building soil and preventing erosion.
 Or, maybe adding organic material or bringing in livestock to “fertilize” and disturb the soil via hoof action might have a greater impact than adding seed.
 The lesson here is to first establish that shortcomings of the site are based on a lack of seed, rather than other factors.